Automated-Amphibians/automated-amphibians.github.io/sponsor-info.md

 ![image]({{site.baseurl}}/assets/centered-logo-trimmed.jpg){: style="float: right;width:200px;margin-left: 2em"}

-**Team 8426 is built entirely from 9th grade students with little to no robotics experience prior to High School.** For students that have a busy Fall/Spring schedule due to sports or other committments, we have a reduced up front commitment to outreach projects; However, we still are developing a targeted outreach program that is focused on developing engineering at a sister team at either the FLL, FTC or even FRC level.
+**Team 8426 is built entirely from 9th grade students with little to no robotics experience prior to High School.** For students that have a busy Fall/Spring schedule due to sports or other commitments, we have a reduced up front commitment to outreach projects; However, we still are developing a targeted outreach program that is focused on developing engineering at a sister team at either the FLL, FTC or even FRC level.
 More to follow as 8426 continues to gain experience.

 We focus on:
 * Developing curiosity and instincts about making, software development, and engineering principals of robot building